sadmanca/2023-fall-ece344-documentation/docs/04-threads.md

 the array).
 Therefore, you should `malloc` the `ucontext_t` separately so the address of the `ucontext_t` does not change, even if the array moves.

+### Valgrind Doesn't Work

+There's a problem with older version of Valgrind using Clang.
+Try:

+    rm -rf build
+    CC=gcc meson setup build
+    meson compile -C build

+After this you should be able to continue as normal and Valgrind should work.

 [pro-git]: https://git-scm.com/book/en/v2/